matthewskelton/slowflow/README.md

-# slowflow
-Contexts where fast flow might not be suitable. #fastflow
+# Slow flow - contexts where fast flow might not be suitable. #fastflow